Pumamori/yugioh_master/README.md

 # yugioh_master

-A collection of decks for YGOPRO.
+Sectors collection of decks for YGOPRO and between ourselfs it is the best on this repository ... by far ... don't trust any other opinions!